 However, we understand that it can be a bit intimidating if you have never seen a pedal boat and you must get into one.
 Don’t worry though, pedal boats are quite safe.

 - Get in: The trickiest thing to do on a pedal boat is getting in, preferably it should be tied down, or someone should hold onto the boat as you are getting on.
-Because the boat is floating, it can be unbalanced and bobbing up and down, so be careful not to move too slowly.
+Because the boat is floating, it can be unbalanced and bob up and down, so be careful not to move too slowly.

 - Position securely: Once you are in the pedal boat, we recommend getting comfortable, as you may be spending several hours in that position.
 If you are going to be pedaling, we suggest that you ensure your feet can comfortably reach the pedals at each position.

-- Both feet on pedals: This is the thing that will stabilize you, and it will also be making the power for the boat to be moving forwards.
+- Both feet on the pedals: This is the thing that will stabilize you, and it will also be making power for the boat to be moving forwards.
 It is called a pedal boat because you need to pedal to provide power, which is why it is always better to have two people pedaling.

 - Only one person on steering: The biggest cause of a fight on any pedal boat is who is getting to steer, as there is only one handle in the middle.
 We recommend that the older person is steering as it can be tiring to constantly paddle and focus on where you are heading.

 - Make sure it is pointing straight: This is a mistake that many make on their first try pedaling; they don’t go straight when they start.
 Making the boat veer to random sides or even go backward instead of going deeper into the water.

 - Start pedaling: Once everyone is on the boat and the steering has been sorted, it is time to start pedaling.
 You don’t need to pedal as fast as you can, but providing a steady beat to pedal with will allow you to comfortably see the dam, lake, or ocean around you.

 Can One Person Use A Pedal Boat (Alone)?